gayverjr/pyemap/docs/graph_mining/algorithms/mining.rst

 * gSpan is a complete algorithm, so it will find all patterns which meet a specified support threshold
 * The perfomance of gSpan is greatly sped up by increasing the minimum support threshold, as this allows more aggressive pruning of candidate subgraphs

 In addition to the support number, one can also specify a minimum or maximum number of vertices for the identified subgraph patterns.
 For a full list of accepted kwargs, please refer to the gspan_mining package's repository_.

+To perform general pattern mining with PyeMap, use the :func:`~pyemap.graph_mining.PDBGroup.run_gspan` function.

 .. _Python Implementation: https://pypi.org/project/gspan-mining/